-The GRE® Program and ETS make ensuring the fairness and validity of GRE tests throughout the test development, administration and scoring processes a high priority.
+ETS and the GRE® Program make ensuring the fairness and validity of GRE tests throughout the test development, administration and scoring processes a high priority.
 To ensure that these goals are reached, ETS has developed a meticulous system of internal checks and balances, and audit teams routinely verify that all tests and services meet rigorous professional standards such as those outlined by APA, AERA and NCME.
 In addition, our Research & Development team conducts surveys, committee work, extensive data analysis and a variety of studies that focus on measurements, evaluations and comparisons.

 Fairness concerns are an integral part of the development and scoring of all tests.
 The many activities that ensure fairness include:

-- pilot-testing, pretesting and ongoing statistical analyses of test questions to establish that questions do not unfairly contribute to group differences
+- pilot-testing, pretesting and ongoing statistical analyses of test questions to ensure questions are fair and that they do not unfairly contribute to group differences

-- appropriate accommodations (e.g., alternate formats, extra time) for examinees who may need them
+- appropriate accommodations (e.g., alternate formats, extra time) for examinees who have disabilities or health-related needs

 Validity research and analyses establish that the test measures what it is supposed to measure.
-The types of validity support that the GRE Program has documented include:
+Aspects of the validity argument supporting appropriate use of GRE scores include:

 - construct validity (the test measures the skills/abilities that should be measured)